umbraco/UmbracoDocs/Reference/Management/Services/MediaService/Index.md

 ### Creating a new media from an uploaded file

-The example below shows how to create a new file (on in this case, an image) from a HTTP upload.
+The example below shows how to create a new file (in this case, an image) from a HTTP upload.
 For illustrative purposes the example is a Razor view.